-There is so much more that this book reveals on this subject that we don’t have the ability to give you.
+There is much more that this book reveals on this subject that we can’t to give you.
 We hope you can find a way to obtain the book, Married But Not Engaged: Why Men Check Out and What You Can Do to Create the Intimacy You Desire, written by Paul and Sandy Coughlin, published by Bethany House publishers, to read more about what to do about a husband’s passivity.

 — ALSO —

 To read several related articles on this issue, please click onto the following links to read: